kinderasteroid/Contributors--Wall/CONTRIBUTING.md

 Follow these simple steps to add your name to the list:

-1. **Fork this Repository**: Click the "Fork" button in the top right corner of this repository to create a copy in your GitHub account.
+1. **Fork this Repository** (WITHOUT THIS IT WONT WORK): Click the "Fork" button in the top right corner of this repository to create a copy in your GitHub account.

 2. **Clone your Fork**: Clone the repository to your local machine.
 Replace `<your-username>` with your GitHub username: